 This common condition can affect people both short-term and long-term.

 - A feeling of something in the eye

 At Optometrist Parramatta, your experienced optometrist can conduct the necessary tests to investigate the quantity and quality of your tears to correctly diagnose this condition.

 How is Dry Eye Treated?

-There are a range of treatment options available, which will depend on the underlying cause and extent of the problem.
-Accurate diagnosis and assessment is essential to choosing the correct treatment.
+There is a range of treatment options available, which will depend on the underlying cause and extent of the problem.
+Accurate diagnosis and assessment are essential to choosing the correct treatment.

 Can I Prevent Dry Eye?